muhammadtalhasultan/Flutter-Interview-Questions/README.md

 32. What are the two types of Streams available in `Flutter`?

     There are two types of Streams available in Flutter which are: .. *Single subscription streams* .. *Broadcast streams*.
-Single subscription streams : It is a popular and commom type of stream.
+    `Single subscription streams:` It is a popular and commom type of stream.
 It consist of series of events that are parts of a large whole.
 The events here have to be delivered in a defined order without even missing a single event.

-    Broadcast streams : This stream is meant for the individual messages that can be handeled one at a time.
+    `Broadcast streams:` This stream is meant for the individual messages that can be handeled one at a time.
 Multiple listener can listen at a time and it also gives the user the chance to listen after the cancellation of the previous subscription.

 33. What is a `Flutter` Inspector ?